A distributional approach to nonlocal curvature flows: Introduction

 Turning back to \eqref{lei}, the idea is to provide an analogous distributional formulation in terms of the appropriate \emph{nonlocal divergence} operator.
 To identify the latter, given $\eta$ smooth with compact support in $\R^N\times(0,T)$ and $u$ locally bounded and continuous in the space variable $w$, denoting $C_r:=\overline{B_r}\times \overline{B_r}$ and letting $\mathcal{M}^{+}(C_r)$ be the set non-negative Radon measures on $C_r$, we can formally compute:

 where $z_{(w,t)}$ denotes the evaluation of the measure-valued map $z$ at $(w,t)$.
-Therefore, it is natural to consider (measurable) maps $z: \mathbb{R}^N\times (0,T) \to \mathcal{M}^+(\mathcal{C}_r)$ as the nonlocal analogue of vector fields in this context.
+Therefore, it is natural to consider (measurable) maps $z: \mathbb{R}^N\times (0,T) \to \mathcal{M}^+({C}_r)$ as the nonlocal analogue of vector fields in this context.
 In analogy with \eqref{CH}, the optimal nonlocal fields for which the sup in the above formula is attained (for all $\eta$) will play the role of generalised \emph{nonlocal Cahn-Hoffman fields} for the function $u$.
 Finally, motivated by the last integral in \eqref{formal}, given a nonlocal Cahn-Hoffman field $z$ and any smooth test function $\vphi$ with compact support, we are led to define the \emph{nonlocal divergence} $\mathfrak{Div}^r z$ of $z$ by:

+Heuristically, when $z$ is a Cahn–Hoffman field associated with a (Lipschitz) function $u$, the quantity $\mathfrak{Div}^{r} z$ can be interpreted as the nonlocal curvature of the level sets of $u$.
 With these notions in place, the idea is now to define weak solutions of \eqref{lei} by enforcing again \eqref{soner2} with $\Div$ and $z$ replaced by the nonlocal notions that we have just introduced.
 Roughly speaking, these correspond to the evolution of closed sets $E(t)$ (respectively, open sets $A(t)$), where the associated distance function $d(\cdot, t) = \dist(\cdot, E(t))$ (respectively, $d(\cdot, t) = \dist(\cdot, A(t))$) satisfies the inequality $\partial_t d \geq \mathfrak{Div}^r z$ (respectively, $\partial_t d \leq \mathfrak{Div}^r z$) in the sense of distributions in the region $\{d > 0\}$ (respectively, $\{d < 0\}$) up to the extinction time, with $z$ being a suitable nonlocal Cahn-Hoffman field for $d$.
 We then call a \emph{weak flow} for \eqref{lei} any weak superflow whose interior part is a weak subflow.
 We refer to Section~\ref{sec:weakformulation} for the precise definition.

 The main results of Sections~\ref{sec:2} can be summarized as follows: a comparison principle between superflows and subflows (Theorem~\ref{thm: wfcomparison}); the subsequential convergence of the Almgren-Taylor-Wang minimizing movement scheme (adapted to the present setting) to weak superflows and subflows (Theorem~\ref{themthm}); and the generic (up to fattening) global-in-time existence and uniqueness of weak flows originating from closed sets with compact boundaries, along with the well-posedness of the corresponding level-set flows (Theorem~\ref{th:phiregularlevelset}).
 The general strategy for proving Theorem~\ref{themthm} and the comparison principle follows the path set forth in \cite{CMP17}.
 However, many of the technical implementations differ and pose new challenges, due to the strong nonlocality of the underlying divergence operator and the very different structure of the associated nonlocal Cahn-Hoffman fields.
 Among the key intermediate steps, we mention the analysis of the so-called Chambolle algorithm— a level-set reformulation of the minimizing movement scheme (see \cite{Chambolle})—within this nonlocal framework.
 This entails studying the nonlocal equation